Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Suggested weight: < 10 oz

-I used to wear tank tops and needed to slather a whole bunch of sunscreen on my arms and back, but now I wear a sun hoodie as my base layer.
+I wear a sun hoodie as my base layer.
 I am obsessed with it.
-Besides the UV protection it offers, the hood is also surprisingly useful.
+I don’t have to slather sunblock over my arms and back, and the hood is also surprisingly useful.
 I wear my hood in the morning when I haven’t gotten around to putting on sunscreen yet, under my hat if my neck feels too hot, when my head is a little cold, and when it’s buggy.

 The fabric is soft, it looks (reasonably) cute, and the hood is the perfect size.